Rico E. Anderson

 Rico Elliott Anderson is an American film and television actor who has appeared in over 90 TV shows, films, and commercials.

 Early life

 Anderson was born in Seaside, California and is the oldest of eleven children on his mother's side (6 biological and 5 adopted), and the 3rd of 4 children on his father's side.

 Career

-Anderson's list of television credits include three years as Herbie on the critically acclaimed Apple TV+ series, Truth Be Told starring Octavia Spencer.
-He has had guest appearances on, FBI: International, I Think You Should Leave with Tim Robinson, S.W.A.T., The Orville, Star Trek: Renegades, The Rookie, Modern Family, Two and a Half Men, 2 Broke Girls, Bones, NCIS, Criminal Minds, Law & Order, The Bold and the Beautiful and Days of Our Lives.
+Anderson's list of film and television credits spans many decades, the most notable recurring TV roles being Herbie on the critically acclaimed Apple TV+ series Truth Be Told starring Octavia Spencer, as well as Cornelius Rayburn in The Drop: A Snowfall Saga and Willie Reddish in The Greatest.
+He has had guest appearances on FBI: International, I Think You Should Leave with Tim Robinson, S.W.A.T., The Orville, Star Trek: Renegades, The Rookie, Modern Family, Two and a Half Men, 2 Broke Girls, Bones, NCIS, Criminal Minds, Law & Order, The Bold and the Beautiful and Days of Our Lives.